10 men ransack South County pawn shop, make off with 34 semi-automatic guns

 SOUTH COUNTY (KMOV.com) -- Detectives are searching for a group of 10 men who broke into a South County pawn shop, stealing over 30 guns, very early Sunday morning.

-Shots were fired inside Southside Pawn and Jewelry, at 8101 Gravois, before the robbers took off with the guns, police said.
+Shots were fired around 1 a.m. inside Southside Pawn and Jewelry, at 8101 Gravois, before the robbers took off with the guns, police said.

 According to police, an inventory of the business revealed 34 firearms were stolen from the business.
 32 were semi-automatic handguns and two were semi-automatic rifles.